 The longer the job goes on the more likely that there will be unforeseen expenses for materials, tools and man-hours.
-A reputable service company will always be upfront about all costs, accounting for all expenses that will occur during the job.
+Take a plumbing job for example, a plumber from a reputable service company will always be upfront about all costs, accounting for all expenses that will occur during the job.
 Also, you will not receive a receipt for the work, which comes with its own complications.

 As a case study, this Melbourne mother was robbed of a $14 thousand deposit for an incomplete job by a tradesman.

 In the service industry, you get what you pay for, If you are being offered a low cost for work that will result in poor quality of work.

 In order to achieve a cheaper price, cashies will use cheap materials and incorrect installation methods.
 It is likely that the work will need to be revisited within the first 6 months – 1 year to have maintenance performed.

 Here is another case study in which a pensioner was tricked by a dodgy tradie offering a cashie job who was not licensed.

 “I trusted in the person that referred me and it never occurred to me that he wouldn’t be licensed because he told me this chap had a lot of experience in roofing.”

 Regulation & Certification